fahimabrar1/emall/README.md

 E.g:-

     *Fahim is going to use only Flutter branch.
-    *Iftekhar and Mehbah will sue only restapi branch.
+    *Iftekhar and Mehbah will use only restapi branch.
     *Nahid, Elma & Nahid will use only database branch.
+    *main is is going to be the final output of our website

 Let's first get familiar with branches.
 Complete Tasks, them help others to complete their task.